The following steps demonstrate how to add a reference to MailBee.NET Objects libraries in your applications.

 Imports MailBee Imports MailBee.DnsMX Imports MailBee.Mime Imports MailBee.EwsMail Imports MailBee.SmtpMail Imports MailBee.Pop3Mail Imports MailBee.ImapMail Imports MailBee.Security Imports MailBee.AntiSpam Imports MailBee.AddressCheck Imports MailBee.Outlook Imports MailBee.Pdf

-Depending on your MailBee.NET edition, some namespaces may not be available (e.g. EWS component is not available in .NET Core and UWP).
+Depending on your MailBee.NET edition, some namespaces may not be available (e.g. PDF component is not available in .NET Core and UWP).

 To unlock the product in trial or permanent mode, you need to assign the license key.
 The license key can be specified in config file (app.config, web.config, or machine.config), in Windows registry (SaveKey and SaveKeyGui utilities can place the license key into the registry), or in static (Shared in Visual Basic) MailBee.Global.LicenseKey property.
 See Using License Keys topic on how to obtain and specify the license key.